sudish/dotto/doc/zsh/Libraries.markdown

 * Load any zsh modules needed for the library to work.

-* Call uselib on any required libraries
+* Call uselib on any libraries it requires

 * Autoload the library's functions (but uselib takes care of adding the library's functions and completions directories to FPATH)